36 Ming2 Yi2 明夷

-Text: Ming Yi (brightness being tarnished) is hunting in the south, (which will lead to the successful) capturing the chief leader, (but) which cannot persist hurriedly.
+Ming Yi (brightness being tarnished) is hunting in the south, which will lead to capturing the chief leader, but which cannot persist hurriedly.

 Ji Fa (King Wu of Zhou 周武王) plotted to overthrow King Zhou; however in ancient China it was not legitimate to usurp the throne.
 Therefore Ji Fa launched the battle under cover of hunting in the south and finally succeeded in toppling Shang.
 But this wasn't done till he obtained sufficient support from the other dukes and Shang's people who deserted King Zhou.

 Line 3 is the duke Ji Fa, while line 6 is King Zhou; the lower trigram Li represents the armour and the weapon, the symbol of war, and Li is located in the south.